alumxi22/website/content/giving/alumxi.md

 ```
 ALUMNI ASSOCIATION OF TEP INC.
-2093 PHILADELPHIA PIKE #2253
+809 OLIVE WAY #1802
-CLAYMONT, DE 19703
+SEATTLE, WA 98101
 ```

-AlumXi’s mailing address changed to the address above in February, 2020.
+AlumXi’s mailing address changed to the address above in September 2026.

 ### Donation by PayPal